 Prosperity preaching only profits those who espouse it.

 Alternative gospels make no demands for change or repentance.

 Atheists spend enormous sums of time and energy declaring that which they don’t believe in doesn’t exist.
 Having spoken with a number of them, I came to realize some were at one point believers who’d been betrayed or otherwise attacked in ways that shook their faith and led them into doubt, if not outright rejection.

 Yet these shepherds of Christ, the first of the heralds, messengers, evangelists, and missionaries, Verse 20 says, returned glorifying and praising G-d for all they had seen and heard, as it was told to them.

 Shepherds were of low birth, outcasts to society, of no status, so Father sent the most humbly positioned with the first earthly tidings in the most spectacular fashion.
 It ignited in them a desire to go and bear witness, then to praise and glorify G-d.

-Humility is beat achieved through voluntary means, for G-d lays low the proud.
+Humility is best achieved through voluntary means, for G-d lays low the proud.
 Take heed, shepherds, kings, and priests, lest He send His prophets to say:

 ‘Because you have done this…’

-It is to us, as believers, to also be shepherds to the lost among us.
+It falls to us, as believers, to also be shepherds to the lost among us.

 We fail at this daily at some point, with as little as a random bad thought toward someone or a whispered profanity at a relatively minor annoyance.
 Driving a car in and of itself these days opens several possibilities to be a different kind of shepherd, for they were also rough men with rough tongues and manners of speech.